InsideNebraska - Nebraska QB Casey Thompson enters transfer portal

 Thompson was the team’s starting quarterback for the 2022 season, and he was set to compete for the No. 1 job under the new coaching staff as he entered his sixth year of college football.

+After spending four years at Texas, Thompson transferred to Nebraska in January 2022 in large part due to his relationship with former Huskers receivers coach and interim head coach Mickey Joseph.

-Thompson transferred to Nebraska during the 2022 season after spending four years at Texas.
-He earned the job as the Huskers’ No. 1 quarterback job and started 10 of 12 games, sitting out against Minnesota and Michigan after getting injured against Illinois.
+Thompson earned the job as the Huskers’ No. 1 quarterback job and started 10 of 12 games, sitting out against Minnesota and Michigan after getting injured against Illinois.

 Thompson, a graduate transfer who earned a master’s degree at Nebraska in December, elected to return for a sixth year and had to pursue a second master’s degree in order to take advantage of an extra year of eligibility.
 That decision came after Thompson underwent offseason shoulder surgery and ultimately chose to give it another go-round with the Huskers under their new coaching staff.